TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://arstechnica.com/science/2022/10/for-most-science-missions-nasa-is-down-to-a-single-launch-provider/" >🔗</a> **[Arstechnica]** For most science missions, NASA is down to a single launch provider
 - <a href="https://spacenews.com/redwire-back-on-acquisition-trail-with-deal-for-qinetiq-space/" >🔗</a> **[SpaceNews]** Redwire back on acquisition trail with deal for QinetiQ Space
 - <a href="https://spacenews.com/enerstar-solutions-announces-third-starlink-enterprise-reseller-deal/" >🔗</a> **[SpaceNews]** EnerStar Solutions announces third Starlink enterprise reseller deal
 - <a href="https://www.nasaspaceflight.com/2022/10/starlink-4-29/" >🔗</a> **[NASASpaceflight]** SpaceX delays launch of 52 Starlink satellites from Vandenberg
 - <a href="https://spaceflightnow.com/2022/10/03/atlas-5-rollout-for-ses-launch/" >🔗</a> **[Spaceflight Now]** Atlas 5 rocket rolls launch pad at Cape Canaveral with two SES comsats
-- <a href="https://arstechnica.com/science/2022/10/after-an-amazing-run-at-mars-india-says-its-orbiter-has-no-more-fuel/" >🔗</a> **[Arstechnica]** After an amazing run at Mars, India says its orbiter has no more fuel

 ### Launch-related News 🚀